avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 2. Ability to do distance learning or eLearning effectively Traditionally we have been a program with a heavy focus on in-person training.
 Case based methodology to a big extent requires this.

-With GEMBA, we have distance learning modules focused on conducting a case based discussion using newsgroups.
+We have distance learning modules focused on conducting a case based discussion using newsgroups.
 The newsgroups had several significant considerations:

 1. Replicate classroom discussions on an online asynchronous platform.
 2. Discussion should persist over a period of time